microsoft/verisol/INSTALL.md

   > For Windows, the tool output prints instructions to view the trace using *ConcurrencyExplorer.exe* binary.

+  > Documentation of the error trace (and a more concise list of transactions with arguments) coming soon!!

 ### Example with refutation ###
 `dotnet %VERISOL_PATH%\sources\VeriSol\bin\Debug\netcoreapp2.2\VeriSol.dll Test\regressions\Error.sol AssertFalse /tryProof /tryRefutation:6`